Gardiner, Montana, stands proudly as the year-round gateway to the mesmerizing expanse of Yellowstone.

 For novice and experienced riders, these rides can range from a few hours to multi-day excursions.

-Along the way, riders might come across wildflowers, historic sites, and even some wildlife.
+Along the way, riders might come across wildflowers, historic sites, and wildlife.

 As the sun sets, the silhouette of the mountain range against the vibrant colors of the sky is a sight that leaves many riders in awe.